Maria Hjorth: Professional career

 Hjorth turned professional in 1996 and won the Swedish Golf Tour Order of Merit that year.
 She played mainly on the Ladies European Tour (LET) in 1996 and 1997.
 In late 1997, she finished fourth at the LPGA Final Qualifying Tournament to gain exempt status on the U.S.-based LPGA Tour for the 1998 season.
 Since 1998 she has played mainly on LPGA Tour, while continuing to play in Europe several times each year.

 She has won two individual titles on the LET and five on the LPGA.
 Winning her second LPGA title in 1999, the Mizuno Classic in Japan, she played with a mix-matched set of clubs because her clubs were lost by an airline.

 She has finished second in the Women's PGA Championship, losing in a playoff, and tied second in the Women's British Open.
 She was also sole or tied second in the Evian Masters in France three times before it was recognized as a major championship.

 She was a member of five European Solheim Cup teams in 2002, 2005, 2007, 2009, and 2011 and played three times in the Praia d'El Rey European Cup, a team competition sanctioned by the LET.

-Private life
+Private life, awards, honors

+In 1996, she earned Elite Sign No. 107 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

+In 2001, she was awarded honorary member of the PGA of Sweden.

 In 1995, three weeks before winning the European Ladies Amateur Championship, she was diagnosed with diabetes.

 She married Shaun McBride on New Years eve 2007 and since then played under her married name, Maria McBride.
 Their daughter Emily was born in 2009 and the family resides in Orlando, Florida.

 Her husband has caddied for her, as well as on the PGA Tour, for Bryce Molder.